The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 As a rule, most more or less new motherboards are already equipped with a modern interface.

-Installing the system on disks with GPT
+Installing the system on GPT disks

 1. Using a 64-bit system;